Brew Beer at Home Using a Kit

 This is important because if you don't let the CO2 out, it can build up and pop the top off.
 No good.

 See the little clear cylindrical thing in on the right side?
 Full of vodka.
-Vodka, because it has alcohol in it (no, really?) helps to keep foreign yeast and bacteria out.
-Just don't get any inside the bucket if you can avoid it.
+Vodka, because it has alcohol in it (no, really?) helps to keep foreign yeast and bacteria out, as well as insects.
+Just don't get any vodka inside the bucket if you can avoid it.
+Alcohol presence is generally the limiting factor for fermentation.
+If you add extra alcohol during the fermentation process, less alcohol will be created by the yeast, limiting the character imparted to the brew.

 Make the wort